 If successful, the player is presented with a certificate from the king at the end of the game, which can be personalized to the player's name and printed or saved as a file.

-The exploration is based on Dorling Kindersley's books with detailed cutaway drawings.
+The exploration is based on Dorling Kindersley's books with detailed cutaway drawings, more specifically Stephen Biesty's Cross-Sections: Castle from 1994.
 Certain locations have interactive video sequences with live actors against computer generated backgrounds.
 Some of these contain simple tasks to be performed such as cleaning armour or putting bread into an oven while in others the player is asked questions to ensure that they are not a spy.

-The game is backed up by a detailed reference section where any unfamiliar medieval word can be looked up, there are also 'Trails' by which the player can look into specific aspects of medieval life, warfare, crime, or society etc in detail.
-These contain the answers to the questions asked in the game.
+The game is backed up by a detailed reference section where any unfamiliar medieval word can be looked up, and also a 'Trails' button which serves as browsing history of terms.

-This title uses Apple's QuickTime video and is entirely mouse controlled
+This title uses Apple's QuickTime video player version 2.1.1 (which comes included in the setup) explicitly and is entirely mouse-controlled.